DNA Pro Cycling

-DNA Pro Cycling is a professional UCI Women's Team, based in the United States.
+DNA Pro Cycling was a professional UCI Women's Team, based in the United States.

-It competes in elite women's road bicycle racing events.
+It competed in elite women's road bicycle racing events.
 It was founded in 2012, at the end of the 2015 season the team merged with DNA Cycling p/b K4 forming the current UCI-level team.

 In October 2019, the team announced that they would return to the UCI rankings.